Minecraft Live: 2022

-Minecraft Live 2022 was held on the 15th of October 2022.
-It featured an in-game mob vote, unlike previous years, with the options consisting of the Sniffer, the Rascal, and the Tuff Golem, the first of which won the vote.
-It also announced some basic features for the next update, 1.20, including camels, bamboo wood, and hanging signs.
+Minecraft Live 2022 was held on 15 October 2022.
+It featured a Mob Vote, this time in-game, with the options consisting of the Sniffer, the Rascal, and the Tuff Golem, the first of which won the vote.
+Unlike previous years, the developers revealed a few basic features for the next update, including camels, bamboo wood, and hanging signs.
+The update was later dubbed the "Trails & Tales" update.
 It also announced the basic gameplay for the upcoming game Minecraft Legends and the Season 3 update for Minecraft Dungeons.